Tricholoma murrillianum: Similar species

+It can also be confused with the poisonous Amanita smithiana.

+Distribution and habitat

+T. murrillianum is found in western North America from October to January, especially on the West Coast in sandy soil, along with pines, Douglas-fir, tanoak, madrone, and manzanita.

+Cultivation

 As Japanese production of T. matsutake has declined with the growing presence of the pine-killing nematode, Bursaphelenchus xylophilus, there is an increasingly global matsutake harvesting market of related species.
 Exports from western North America bloomed over the last four decades, driving prices to a peak in the 1990s when Western matsutakes reached up to $600 per pound.
 Prices have since declined dramatically, but the annual matsutake harvest still drives economies in many rural Pacific Northwest areas.

 Button matsutakes are especially prized, and illegal raking of wild matsutake patches can cause serious ecological damage.
 Matsutake harvests in the Pacific Northwest have been on the decline in recent years, possibly as a result of deep raking and over-harvesting.

-Distribution

-T. murrillianum is found predominantly in the Pacific Northwest of the United States and Canada.
-It was previously included with the American matsutake, T. magnivelare, but in 2017 scholarship based on molecular analysis separated the two and determined that T. magnivelare is limited to the eastern half of North America.
-In southern North America, the Mexican matsutake, T. mesoamericanum, is found instead.